Veterans Health Information Exchange (VHIE)

 - The community health partner and VA implement training, education and support programs

-Is your organization eligible for VLER Health Exchange FAST TRACK on-boarding?
+Is your organization eligible for VA (VLER Health) Exchange FAST TRACK on-boarding?

-VLER Health Exchange FAST TRACK on-boarding leverages a non-VA partner’s testing with eHealth Exchange to bypass VA testing and move directly into production.
+VA (VLER Health) Exchange FAST TRACK on-boarding leverages a community partner’s testing with eHealth Exchange to bypass VA testing and move directly into production.
 FAST TRACK eliminates on-boarding milestones 3 and 4- saving time and valuable resources.
 You must meet the above on-boarding criteria and use an eligible Health Information Exchange (HIE) Gateway product.

 With the FAST TRACK on-boarding process, many of our community health partners report saving two to three months of valuable time and associated resources giving their providers access to Veteran health data sooner.

-Start the process to become a community health partner with VLER Health Exchange today!
+Start the process to become a community health partner with VA (VLER Health) Exchange today!